RomanPilyushin/Mind/Decoder Unit.md

 - In modern complex CPUs, a hybrid approach is often used, where frequently used instructions might be implemented using hardwired logic for speed, while less common or more complex instructions rely on microprogramming for flexibility.

-This dual approach allows CPU designers to balance performance and flexibility, making the instruction set implementation both efficient and adaptable.
+This dual approach allows [[Components of CPU (Central Processing Unit)|CPU]] designers to balance performance and flexibility, making the instruction set implementation both efficient and adaptable.

 ### How a 2-to-4 Decoder Works: